gsmrana/gsmrana/README.md

-### Hi there, I'm [GSM Rana][website]
+### Hi there, I'm [Sultan Mhamud Rana][website]

 <!--
 **gsmrana/gsmrana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 ## I'm a Programming Lover!
-- 🔭 I’m currently working at [ReliSource Technologies Ltd.][company]
+- 🔭 Technical Lead at [ReliSource Technologies Ltd.][company]
-- 🌱 Learning Computer Vision and Machine Learning.
+- 🌱 Expert in Embedded System and firmware programming.
 - 👯 Looking for collaborating with a big Team/Project.
-- ⚡ Fun fact: I love Music!
+- ⚡ Learning Computer Vision and Machine Learning.

 ### Connect with me: